Arthur L. Conger: Later life

 In the early 1920s, Conger began to rekindle his Theosophical Society activities.
 In 1932, he became president of the society's American Section.
 He resigned in 1933 because he was struggling with the effects of Parkinson's disease, but resumed the post in 1939.
 In 1945, he was elected head of the Theosophical Society.
 He served until his death, and his leadership tenure was notable for the move of the society's headquarters from Covina, California to nearby Pasadena.
 Conger died in Pasadena on February 22, 1951.

 Family

 On February 8, 1902, Conger married Margaret Loring Guild.
 Also active in the Theosophical Society, she was the compiler of the Combined Chronology, a work intended as a companion to The Mahatma Letters to A.P.
 Sinnett and The Letters of H. P. Blavatsky to A. P. Sinnett.
 Margaret Conger died in 1945, and in 1950 Conger married Martha Franklin (1878–1959).

 Awards

 Conger received the Silver Citation Star to recognize his heroism during the Philippine–American War, which was later converted to the Silver Star.
 His World War I service was recognized with award of the Army Distinguished Service Medal, French Legion of Honor (Officer) and Croix de Guerre, and British Order of St Michael and St George (Companion).

+Army Distinguished Service Medal citation

+The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Colonel (Infantry) Arthur L. Conger, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. As a member of the Second Section, General Staff, General Headquarters, Colonel Conger's marked professional attainments, his zeal, and his sound judgment contributed largely to the successful operations of his section.
+As Chief the Second Section, General Staff, of the 2d Division, during active operations, and later as Commander of a brigade of the 28th Division during the Argonne-Meuse offensive, he demonstrated his great energy and his clear conception of tactics.